![]() deutsches Glossar |

 A delay that was transmitted from another train. (see also: INITIAL DELAY)

-A light signal that displays the aspects by the color of lights.
+A light signal that displays the aspects by the colour of lights.

 SIGNAL

-A light signal which displays the aspects by the color and the position of lights.
+A light signal which displays the aspects by the colour and the position of lights.

 COMMAND INTERLOCKING